IT Services employs the following governance methodology in completing its mission.

 The goals of this methodology are:

-If IT Services is not the appropriate entity for a given request, the user will be notified and/or a referral will be made to the appropriate contact.
+If a given request is not appropriate for IT Services, the user will be notified and/or a referral will be made to the appropriate contact.

-Once it is determined that IT Services is the appropriate entity to fulfill the request, a triage procedure will be used to determine if the request represents a “production failure” to one of the existing systems supported by IT Services.
-If so, fulfilling this request will become a top priority, and resources will be utilized accordingly to gain the timeliest successful resolution possible.
+A triage procedure will be used to determine if the request represents a “production failure” to an existing system supported by IT Services.
+If so, fulfilling this request will become a top priority, and resources will be utilized to gain the timeliest

 successful resolution possible.

 If a request is not a production failure, triage will further determine if the resolution will likely require 15 IT Services person hours or less.
 If so, the request will be assigned to the appropriate staff and will typically be addressed in a first-in,